This post was updated on May 31, 2022

-Well, using a CRM is a great way to focus on the customer relationship and provide your customers with a high level of service.
+Using a CRM is a great way to focus on customer relationships and provide your customers with a high level of consistent service.

 With the right CRM software, you can provide personalized communications, facilitate faster response times, and improve the customer journey from start to finish.

-It’s not particularly shocking that sales leaders rate digital sales interactions twice as important now as they were before COVID-19.
+It’s not particularly shocking that sales leaders rate digital sales interactions twice as meaningful now as they were before COVID-19.

-With limited social interaction, consumers took to online shopping.
-As a result, consumers were experiencing more digital interactions than ever before.
+With limited social interaction, consumers took to online shopping, experiencing more digital interactions than ever before.
 In fact, the US saw a 44% increase in online shopping throughout 2020.

-This increase not only shows how customer behavior has changed, but also the need for businesses to provide relevant and engaging digital touch points.
+This increase shows how customer behavior has changed and the need for businesses to provide relevant and engaging digital touchpoints.

 And it doesn’t look like the need for digital interaction is slowing down anytime soon.

-Research predicts that the average number of data interactions will increase from 298 daily interactions in 2010 to almost five thousand interactions by 2025.
+Research predicts that the average number of data interactions will increase from 298 in 2010 to almost five thousand daily interactions by 2025.
 (Statista, 2020)

-When it comes to digital interactions, timing is key.
+When it comes to digital interactions with customers, timing is key.
 You need to know what message to send your customer and when to send it.

-Your CRM software can help you identify how to communicate with your customers depending on where they’re at in the customer journey.
-As a result, you’ll provide customers with the virtual touch points they need to make a purchase.
+Your CRM software can help you identify how to communicate with sales opportunities depending on where they’re at in the customer journey.
+As a result, you’ll provide customers with the virtual touchpoints they need to make a purchase.